1. Why and when does my research project need an REB review?

 Yes.
 The research must be reviewed; however, the academic department is responsible for ensuring that student research, that is part of a program of study, meets the College's ethical standards.

-11. I am a student at Fanshawe and I am doing research with human subjects here but it is not part of any course that I am taking here.
+11. I am a student at Fanshawe and I am doing research with human participants here but it is not part of any course that I am taking here.
 Do I need a review?

 Yes.
 Since you are not doing research as part of your required learning, you will have to submit your research to the REB for review.